andrewmclagan/the-weather-droid/README.md

 * [ ] Better Error handling
 * [ ] Multiple weather sources
 * TBA...

-### Installation

-The application has very minimal dependencies and requirements aside from a typical NodeJS stack.

-1. Simply clone this repository.
-2. Install the dependencies via `npm install`
-3. Run the bot via `node app`

-### Deployment

-On such a small project its difficult to demonstrate proper deployment practices.
-In reality I would implement CI (continuous Integration) and automated test suites for solid health checks.

-Currently deploying on **Linode Cloud Infrastructure** via **Forge** provisioning and deployment service.

 **NOTE** be aware that any push to `master` will trigger a deployment on the production server.